 Be honest with yourself about how you feel.
 If you've always been independent, for example, it may be hard for you to be "taken care of" financially.
 If you have more assets than your partner, you may feel fear about risking your hard-earned money, or resentment if his or her spending habits are not good.
 You have to be honest with yourself about these feelings to be honest with your partner.

 Bring in a Third Party

-If you can't seem to talk about finances, seek out a counselor to help you sort through your financial issues.
-This could be a financial counselor or a therapist or marriage counselor.
+If you can't seem to talk about finances; seek out a counselor to help you sort through your financial issues.
+It could be a financial counselor or a therapist or marriage counselor.

 Chatzky also offers these do's and don'ts for merging your finances:

-Knowing where your money is going is the first key to financial security, and keeping a budget, which includes tracking your spending, is the only way to really know where your money is going.
-For more information on budgets that work, see Budgeting 101.
+- Track your spending.
+Knowing where your money is going is the first key to financial security, and keeping a budget, which includes tracking your spending, is the only way to know where your money is going.

+- Agree to disagree.
 Come up with spending and savings goals and guidelines, then let your partner manage his or her own spending money.
-For more information on setting spending and savings goals, see The Secret to Saving Money, and Financial Goals.

-One of you is likely to be better at day-to-day management of the household expenses.
+- Designate a bill payer.
+One of you is likely to be better at the day-to-day management of the household expenses.
 It's okay to designate this person as the bill payer, but the other person should be involved and should know what needs to be done and how to do it.

-Each of you should have at least one credit card in your own name in order to maintain a separate credit history.
+- Keep separate credit cards.
+Each of you should have at least one credit card in your own name to maintain a separate credit history.
 If you divorce or your spouse dies, it will be difficult or impossible to get a mortgage, loan, or credit card without it.
 Having a joint card with both your names on it doesn't work.